top of page

 ✦ Cleanse

-Face cleansing prepares the skin for this rejuvenating treatment.
+Face cleansing prepares the skin for this experience.

 ✦ Breathwork & Lymphatic Drainage